Seasonal affective disorder - InDepth; Blues - InDepth; Gloom - InDepth; Sadness - InDepth; Melancholy - InDepth

 - Extrapyramidal symptoms such as tardive dyskinesia, which are severe and uncontrollable movement disorders

 If you are prescribed an atypical antipsychotic, your doctor should carefully monitor your weight, blood sugar (glucose) levels, cholesterol levels, and any signs that may indicate the emergence of extrapyramidal symptoms.

-Among the various psychotherapeutic "talk therapies," cognitive-behavioral therapy appears to be the most effective approach.
+Among the various psychotherapeutic "talk therapies," cognitive behavioral therapy appears to be the most effective approach.
 If psychotherapy is used alone without medications, benefits should be evident within 8 weeks and symptoms should be fully resolved by 12 weeks.
-If these conditions are not met, then the patient should strongly consider antidepressant drugs.
+If these conditions are not met, then the person should strongly consider antidepressant drugs.

 Psychodynamic therapy is a form of talk therapy that focuses on uncovering internal conflicts and unresolved issues that stem from childhood.
 Psychodynamic therapy evolved from Freudian psychoanalysis and includes the theories of Freud's followers (Adler, Jung, Erickson).

 Interpersonal therapy is a form of psychodynamic therapy that acknowledges the childhood roots of depression, but focuses on symptoms and current issues that may be causing problems.
 IPT is not as specific as cognitive behavioral therapy, and all work is done during the sessions.
 The therapist seeks to redirect the person's attention, which has been distorted by depression, toward the daily details of social and family interaction.

 The goals of this treatment method are improved communication skills and increased self-esteem within a short period of time (3 to 4 months of weekly appointments).
 Among the forms of depression best served by IPT are those caused by distorted or delayed mourning, unexpressed conflicts with people in close relationships, major life changes, and isolation.